rgscherf/testing-best-practices/README.md

 Good tests help developers move faster and with more confidence.
 They prove that our code works correctly under a variety of conditions, demonstrate that requirements have been met, and help identify errors and regressions in other parts of the code base.

 We are always striving to improve code quality.
-Until now, however, we have been less attentive to the quality of our *test code*.
 By committing to improve every test class in our organization, we are recognizing test code as a first-class member of our code base.
 This recognition means transitioning to a higher standard of quality, using a framework described in this documentation.

 ## How to use this document